Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 A rich calendar of celebrations

-Throughout the year, Zakynthos celebrates both religious and popular festivals.
+Zakynthos celebrates religious and popular festivals throughout the year.
 The most important is that of Saint Dionysios, the island’s patron saint.
 It takes place twice a year: on August 24 and December 17.
 The locals organize processions, solemn services and fireworks displays.

 The Zakynthos Carnival, just before Orthodox Lent, also attracts many visitors.
 Costumes, dances, parades and humor mark this colorful festival, inspired by Venetian traditions.